microsoft/PowerPlatformConnectors/certified-connectors/U.S. Bank Treasury Management/readme.md

-## U.S. Bank
+# U.S. Bank Treasury Management
-U.S. Bank provides a treasury management connector to create flexible and seamless banking experiences for your organization.
+U.S. Bank provides a treasury management api's to create flexible and seamless banking experiences for your organization.
 Easily connect your ERP and other treasury applications to our Corporate Account Information and RTP® – Real-Time Payments services.
 Instantly access company accounts, transaction data and initiate and manage real-time payments through The Clearing House RTP® network.

-## Capabilities
+## Publisher
-### Corporate Account Information
-* Retrieve lists of company deposit accounts.
-* Collect detailed account balances for current day and previous day, with collection capability of up to 50 accounts at a time.
-Balance information includes an available balance, ledger balance and collected balances for previous and current day.
-* Receive transactions data for an account on a current day and previous day basis.
-Historical transactions are available up to 60 days with options for an additional retention period of 12 or 24 months.

-### RTP® - Real-Time Payments
-* Send transfers 24 hours a day, 7 days a week, 365 days a year.
-* Initiate and manage real-time clearing and settlement of invoices.
-* Initiate request for payment to receive payments from customers and suppliers.
-* Validate that the receiving bank is part of the RTP network.
+U.S. Bank

 ## Prerequisites
 * An account on the U.S. Bank developer portal.